GLP-1 Medications After 60 in Palm Springs: Risks Seniors Need to Know

 High protein intake despite reduced appetite.
 The ACE recommends 1.2 to 2.0 grams per kilogram of body weight daily for GLP-1 users.
 When your appetite is suppressed, every meal needs to lead with protein.
 Our Strong Elite Nutrition program helps members plan around appetite suppression.

 And supervision matters.
-A senior fitness program run by trainers who understand GLP-1 side effects, aging bodies, joint replacements, arthritis, and osteoporosis is fundamentally different from a general gym membership.
+A senior fitness program run by senior fitness coaches who understand GLP-1 side effects, aging bodies, joint replacements, arthritis, and osteoporosis is fundamentally different from a general gym membership.
 Intensity needs to start lower and progress more gradually.
 Sessions should be shorter to accommodate nausea and fatigue.
-And your trainer needs to know how to adjust on the fly when you walk in feeling rough.
+And your coach needs to know how to adjust on the fly when you walk in feeling rough.

 The Coachella Valley Factor